newrelic/nri-perfmon/README.md

 This is an executable that provides Windows Perfmon/WMI query & event results to stdout, in a form that is consumable by New Relic Infrastructure when run as an integration to it.

+### Disclaimer

+New Relic has open-sourced this integration to enable monitoring of this technology.
+This integration is provided AS-IS WITHOUT WARRANTY OR SUPPORT, although you can report issues and contribute to this integration via GitHub.
+Support for this integration is available with an [Expert Services subscription](newrelic.com/expertservices).

 ### [Download The Latest Release HERE](https://github.com/newrelic/nri-perfmon/releases/latest)

 ### Requirements